 - If yes, can you reach faster growth?
 If not, what can you do to get to growth?

 - If you are not yet creating revenue: How can you show high traction with values that will be relevant to get there in the future?

 Be visible for investors

-The best investors in the world go out to companies proactively, rather than waiting for them to reach out.
+The best investors in the world reach out to companies proactively, rather than waiting for the companies to do so.
 They have investment theses (e.g., “Healthcare is going to be digitalized over the next decade”, or “Future logistics will be based on blockchain technologies” or “The number of people going vegan will increase massively”).
 They have teams researching the most innovative technologies and companies in these spaces, and make sure that they are part of a number of winning teams that fit their thesis.

-Many founders on the other hand are afraid of too much market exposure, especially in early stage.
-Be it because they are afraid of getting on the radar of competitors, or that they are afraid that their product is not ready for prime time yet.
-How wrong.
-You need to start building market exposure early on, and never stop doing this.
-You want to be quoted in the TechCrunch articles about your industry, be part of the key market reports written by Gartner, Forrester, Business Insider and the like, and be invited as a speaker at the leading conferences in your space.
-This is not something you do over night, but a product of constant work over time.
+Many founders on the other hand are afraid of too much market exposure, especially in the early stage — be it because they are afraid of getting on competitor’s radar, or are afraid that their product is not ready for prime time just yet.
+But that’s wrong!
+You need to start building market exposure early on, and never stop doing it.
+You want to be quoted in the TechCrunch articles about your industry, be part of the key market reports written by Gartner, Forrester, Business Insider and the like, and be invited as a speaker to the leading conferences in your space.
+This is not something you can do overnight, but a product of consistent work over a large period of time.